 With this project we want to monitor and create suitable habitat favourable to the reptiles in the Forest.

-'FOREST REPTILES' has been produced this month by David Dewsbury, our Reptiles Project Leader.
+'FOREST REPTILES' was produced this summer (2020) by David Dewsbury, our Reptiles Project Leader.
 This is an informative and educational video.
 We recommend to teachers and parents watching this film with children.

 The creation of a sustainable network of habitat favourable to reptiles will provide refuge for all four common species into the future.